-There’s a lot of confusion as to whether snakes lay eggs or give birth to live young.
-Well, snakes can be oviparous, viviparous, and ovoviviparous.
-This means that some snakes give birth to baby snakes while others keep eggs inside their bodies or lay eggs in clutches.
+Snakes can be oviparous, viviparous, and ovoviviparous.
+This means that some snakes give birth to baby snakes, while others keep eggs inside their bodies or lay eggs in clutches.

 Approximately 70% of snakes are oviparous, meaning that they lay eggs.
 Examples include milk snakes, corn snakes, and pythons.
 Species, such as rattlesnakes, are ovoviviparous.
 They keep their eggs inside of their bodies until they hatch.
 Other species, such as garter snakes and boa constrictors, are viviparous.
 They give birth to live babies, nourished by a placenta.

 “Oviparous” means egg-laying.
-Snakes born from eggs are the most common.
+Snakes that are born from eggs are by far the most common.

-The female of the species produces undeveloped egg cells, called ova, in her ovaries.
+The female produces undeveloped egg cells, called ova, in her ovaries.
 After mating, some of these become fertilized.

 Once the eggs are laid, the babies start to grow inside their shells.
 After approximately two months (again, it’s species-dependent), the eggs will hatch.
 The babies cut a small hole in the egg using a specialized “egg tooth,” which eventually falls off.